 The following section establishes the basic written report requirements.
-Familiarity with the basic techniques and requirements will help you to read and understand scientific publications, give you an inside view of how scientists think, and help you to write your own scientific paper that describes the results of your research investigation.
-The main point to keep in mind is to think before you write, then rethink, revise, rewrite, and reread again and again.
+Familiarity with the basic techniques and requirements will help you to read and understand scientific publications, give you a view of how scientists think, and help you to write your own scientific paper that describes the results of your research investigation.
+Keep in mind, think before you write, then rethink, revise, rewrite, and reread again and again.
 Make it clear and concise.